Back to Top

 • The Module works for all the products on various store pages – Product page, Category page, Cart page, Order page and other product listing pages also.

-• Track standard events like Product View, Category View, Add to Cart, Customer Sign in, and orders placed.
+• Track standard events like Product View, Category View, Add to Cart, Customer Sign in, customer profile update, contact form submission, and orders placed.

-• Track multiple other events such as view product listing, select product, view cart, remove from cart, begin checkout, add shipping info, add payment info and full or partial refund event.
+• Track multiple other events such as view product listing, product sharing, adding product to wishlist, select product, view cart, remove from cart, begin checkout, add shipping info, add payment info and full or partial refund event.

 • Check and download Google Tag Manager (tags and triggers) sample container files.